 How do I store fruit kabobs?

 Wrap each kabob in a sheet of plastic wrap, ensuring no air can reach the fruit.
-Then put in a resealable bag and place in the fridge.
-Properly stored, the kabobs may last for about 3 to 5 days in the refrigerator.
+Place the kabobs in a resealable bag and place in the refrigerator.
+Properly stored, the kabobs should last about 3 to 5 days in the refrigerator.

 Can I freeze fruit kabobs?